 02 Feb Handkerchief Fold Dress

-Posted at 16:43h in Creative Pattern Making, Introductory, Pattern Making Instructions, Pattern Puzzles, Self-draft, Using My Blocks 0 Comments
+Posted at 16:43h in Pattern Making Instructions, Pattern Puzzles, Self-draft 0 Comments

 At last the detail for the Saturday #PatternPuzzle is here!
 My apologies for the delay to our usual posting but I had a little trouble with my graphics.
 It was a wonderful round of creative answers and clever solutions that finally solved this puzzle.
 Our Handkerchief Fold Dress is so named because it struck me that the construction of this dress is much like a handkerchief with the corners folded into the centre.